WiIIiam278/HuskClaims/docs/Sign-Moderation.md

 ## Sign spying
 To start sign spying, use `/signspy [on|off]` (see [[Commands]]).
 This requires the `huskclaims.command.signspy` permission to use.
 You will then begin receiving messages whenever users place a sign or edit sign text (except if the sign is blank) &mdash; this includes signs placed on other servers if you are using cross-server mode.

+If you click on the location of a sign in the chat message, you will be teleported to the sign's location if the [HuskHomes hook is in use](hooks#HuskHomes).

 ## Sign filtering
 You can choose to filter signs against a configured list of prohibited words.
 If a sign contains any of the prohibited words, the words in the sign text will automatically be censored and replaced with a chosen glyph.
 The user who placed the sign will also be informed their sign was filtered in chat.